 4. If you win once more, then bet six units ($30)

-Should you be lucky enough to win all four bets, then happy days!
-You have just profited by twelve units, and you can begin the cycle over again.
+Should you be lucky enough to win all four bets, then you would profit twelve units, and you begin the cycle over again.

 If, on the other hand, you lose at any stage, then you should go back to the beginning and resume betting with one unit.